dodobirb/4-Quantitative-Analysis-with-Pandas---Risk-Returns-Diversification/README.md

 ## Technologies

-This application was written in Python 3.9.4 .
+This application was written in Python 3.9.4 on a Windows 10 OS.

 ---